JonVT/SDSM/README.md

 Upgrade Note: If you had automation calling deprecated HTML endpoints, update them to use the corresponding `/api` routes.
 Deprecated endpoints now respond with 410 and an explanatory JSON error.

+### Recent Server Status Navigation Enhancements

+Focused quality-of-life improvements were added to the Server Status page to reduce page hops and accelerate multi-server administration:

+- Prev/Next server navigation buttons now appear in the header (next to global actions) instead of inside the status card for consistent placement.
+- Wraparound navigation: moving past the first or last accessible server cycles to the other end (based on your role + assignments).
+- Keyboard shortcuts: use ← / → (ArrowLeft / ArrowRight) to move between servers without clicking (ignored while typing in inputs/textareas).
+- Tooltips show the target server name and shortcut hint for quick discovery.
+- Compact button style: new `.btn-nav` 32px circular outline buttons keep the header uncluttered while preserving a comfortable focus target.
+- Rename action styling: the server rename button now uses the `btn-info` semantic variant for clearer affordance.
+- Role-based visibility: user management controls remain admin-only; operators see only permitted server actions and navigation.

+These improvements are incremental and do not alter existing API endpoints; they refine the UI layer for faster operator workflows.

 ### Networking updates

 - Steam P2P networking has been removed and is now always disabled at server startup.
 The UI no longer exposes it.